Strake Jesuit Educational Television, SJET, is actually two things:

 A closed circuit television system that extends to every building and classroom on campus providing video support for faculty and a student service organization, an extracurricular activity in which student members learn all basic aspects of Television Production.

 SJET has been in operation since 1970.
-SJET has two production studios with special effects and computer editing capability.
-The distribution side provides television programs over 8 separate channels for the classrooms and carrels.
-Every day during homeroom SJET reporters and announcers, together with technical crews, broadcast the SJ Morning Show live to every homeroom.
-This program features daily announcements about school events, editorials, interviews, and even game shows like Scribbage Match.
+SJET’s production studio is equipped for special effects and computer editing of footage and graphics.
+The distribution side provides television multiple channels for the classrooms.
+Every day, SJET reporters and announcers, together with technical crews, broadcast the SJ Morning Show live via classroom projector or digital streaming media.
+This program features daily announcements about school events, editorials, interviews, and even game shows.

 A well-stocked library of videotapes is maintained in the distribution center of SJET.
-From this central point on campus, television programs are broadcast directly to the classrooms and/or study carrels over as many as eight channels simultaneously.
+From this central point on campus, television programs can be broadcast directly to the classrooms and/or iPads on multiple simultaneous channels.

-Any Freshman or Sophomore may enter SJET.
-Most of our activities are before school, during lunch and after school.
-Each member is trained on 10 technical levels from a simple knowledge of the studio to being a full director.
+Any student may enter SJET by way of enrolling SJET-related classes or trying out to be an anchor.
+Most of our activities are before school, during community time and after school.
+Each member is trained on technical levels from a simple knowledge of the studio to being a full director.
 The most important requirement is a genuine interest in television production.
-You must be willing to dedicate your time and energy to help SJET work!
-You must also be persistent!
-Do not expect to be a director overnight.
+Students must be willing to dedicate time and energy to help SJET work!
+When it is functioning smoothly, SJET is one of the most exciting, fast-paced and professional-style environments Strake Jesuit has to offer.
+It is truly an opportunity that sets SJ apart.